abdrahmansoltan/Learning-Notes/JavaScript/00-JS_Advanced_concepts.md

   ```

 - when you want to turn **block-scope** into a **functional-scope** -> use **IIFE**
-  - usually used to prevent variable to be in the global scope like here:
+  - usually used to prevent variable to be in the global scope like with (variables declared with `var`) here:
     ![IIFE](./img/iife.PNG)
   - Often used to ensure that the variable names do not conflict with each other (especially if the page uses more than one script).
   - also used for